stargazer/django-firestone/README.md

   using a different authentication mechanism.
 * Ordering, slicing, filtering
 * ModelHahdler should be able to output fake fields
+* Fake fields on ModelHandler's response.
+Static model related data can be added by using properties.
+More dynamic model related data can be added by using the handler's ``inject_data_hook`` method, which, since is a handler method, is aware of the request context.

 ### TODO
 * Enable/disable BULK-POST, Plural-PUT and Plural-DELETE explicitly